Best Candles of 2020

 Some models thrive in more specific decors.
 The Yankee Candle Medium Jar is a good example, with a jar and lid that give off an old-home colonial vibe.

-The highest scorers here include the Homesick Scented, which has notably smooth, almost smoke-free wax.
-The Glade Jar also performs surprisingly well, along with the Next Fragrances Classic and Lulu Luxury Scented, while the Capri Blue and Bath and Body Works Scented 3 Wick Relax Aromatherapy throw off a notable amount of smoke when extinguished.
+One of the highest scorers here is the Homesick Scented, which has notably smooth, almost smoke-free wax.
+The Glade Jar also performs surprisingly well, along with the Lulu Luxury Scented and Next Fragrances Classic, while the Capri Blue and Bath and Body Works Scented 3 Wick Relax Aromatherapy throw off a notable amount of smoke when extinguished.

 Lower scorers like the Yankee Candle Medium Jar have a visibly bubbly consistency.
-Consequently, this product has a tendency to give off occasional puffs of smoke when the wax can't combust fully while burning.
-The ** *Mrs. Meyers Clean Day and the Chesapeake Bay Medium Jar** each proved somewhat challenging to light initially but were high-performing an hour or so into their first burn.
+Consequently, this product tends to give off occasional puffs of smoke when the wax can't combust fully while burning.
+The Chesapeake Bay Medium Jar and the Mrs. Meyers Clean Day each proved somewhat challenging to light initially but were high-performing an hour or so into their first burn.

 Fragrance Permeation refers to the area covered by the fragrance, as well as how completely the fragrance conceals odors.
 Given people's personal preferences as well as the variety of flavors that each product comes in, we do not consider how much we enjoy the smell of the particular fragrance that we test.

 The Bath and Body Works Scented 3 Wick Relax Aromatherapy has by far the most potent fragrance of the bunch.
 It not only permeated an entire room quickly and completely while lit, but also has a notable odor from three feet away when cool and unlit.
+The Chesapeake Bay Medium Jar is another model with a robust perfume that fills a space uniformly.
 The Mrs. Meyers Clean Day also has a powerful fragrance radius for its size and is ideal for lighting after (or during) house cleaning.
-The Chesapeake Bay Medium Jar is another model with a robust perfume that fills a space uniformly.

 Models that had more subtle but consistent fragrance permeation include the Capri Blue, Homesick Scented, and Glade Air Freshener Jar.
 These ones aren't overwhelming (or particularly strong) even when you are up close to them.